VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ### ⏳ Installation

-Install Strapi with this **Quickstart** command to create a Strapi project instantly:

 (Use **yarn** to install this plugin within your Strapi project (recommended).
 [Install yarn with these docs](https://yarnpkg.com/lang/en/docs/install/).)

 ```bash